-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Mizzou, approximately 44% of students took out student loans averaging $7,779 a year.
 That adds up to $31,116 over four years for those students.

-How Much Money Do Mizzou Graduates Make?students who graduate with a bachelor's degree from Mizzou make about $48,300 a year during their first few years of employment after graduation.
+How Much Money Do Mizzou Graduates Make?students who graduate from Mizzou with a bachelor's degree go on to jobs where they make an average salary of $48,300 in their early years.
 This is good news for future Mizzou graduates since it is 21% more than the average college graduate's salary of $39,802 per year.

 Location of University of Missouri - Columbia